tape-testing/tape/readme.markdown

 ## test.abort(msg)

-The `abort` method halts testing.
+The `abort` method halts testing after the current test.
 Calling it results the output of a summary of all tests that did run, followed by a TAP "Bail out!" notice line.
 The provided `msg` is tacked onto the notice line to indicate the reason for the abort.
 This method may be called at any time during testing, including within the onTest hook.

 ## t.plan(n)